home-assistant-libs/pychromecast/README.md

 pychromecast
 ============

-Allows to remote control the Chromecast from Python.
+Allows to remote control the Chromecast from Python 2 and 3.
 It currently supports:
  - Auto discovering connected Chromecasts on the network
  - Read Chromecast device status
  - Read application status